Nursing

 Why this CV works

-- Instead, tailor your CV to the nursing job description.
-What keywords did they list?
+- Customise your nursing CV to the nursing job description.
+What keywords have they listed?
 What responsibilities do they expect you to fulfil?
 Use this as your guide to include what employers most want to see.

 Why this CV works

-- When writing your nursing student CV, you may encounter too much white space, which is an invitation to add a resume objective.
-While a personal statement is entirely optional, it’s a great way to convey your enthusiasm for the position and highlight some of your relevant skills.
+- When writing your nursing student CV, you may encounter too much white space, which is an invitation to add a CV objective.
+While an objective is strictly optional, it’s a great way to convey your enthusiasm for the position and some of your relevant skills.

 Why this CV works

 - Your biggest selling point should be your licences, starting with your RN accreditation.
-If you have any other licences, such as ALS and BLs, it’s high time you brought them forth and let recruiters know you have the validation to get the job done.
+If you have any other licences, such as ALS and BLS, it’s high time you brought them forward and let recruiters know you have the validation to get the job done.

 Why this CV works